abh0x1/4AM-Blog/README.md

 ```

-Let me know if you want to:
+Let me know if you want a `live demo link`, `.env template`, or `deployment to Render/Heroku` instructions added too.
-- Auto-generate the screenshots folder
-- Add deployment instructions
-- Add optional Tailwind CSS integration in the readme
 ```